iness000/Flag-Quiz-Game/README.md

-# quizzo-app
+# Flag Quiz Game

-An Android-based mobile application for a quiz game regarding flags.
+An Android mobile application to quiz the player about flags of countries around the world.